fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 The greatest expectation for people is to participate to change implementation, in a co-construction mode.
 Finance, transverse business patner, is in the best position to federate this change in co-construction mode

+----

-Change needs to be support by two vectors :
+Change needs to be supported by two vectors :
-- Dedicated teams, whether internal or external consultants (it then develops a number of techniques based on instrumental and / or agile driving)
+- Dedicated transformation teams, whether internal or external consultants (it then develops a number of techniques based on instrumental and / or agile driving)
 - Management driven (managerial change management)

-----

 #### Change management has to become a daily managerial practice, in a process of tranversal co-construction

 ----